17 Key CRM Questions to Ask During Software Evaluation

 9. How long does it take to implement this solution?

-The installation of new software, especially if it’s server-based, can take time.
+Installing new software, especially if it’s server-based, can take time.
 There may be delays or other difficulties, and the productivity of your workplace may be affected as a result.
 If your company lacks the internal bandwidth to implement a solution, consider working with a CRM consultant or implementation company.
 These businesses often specialize in specific platforms (i.e., Salesforce) but also have the technical skills and experience needed to ensure seamless implementation.

 10. How can I integrate with legacy systems?

-This is often one of the biggest challenges when it comes to purchasing a new CRM.
-Unless your company is new and is purchasing its first software, you likely want your CRM solution to function in tandem with the other technology you’re using.
+This is often one of the biggest challenges when purchasing a new CRM.
+Unless your company is new and is buying its first software, you likely want your CRM solution to function in tandem with the other technology you’re using.
 Different vendors offer different integration possibilities, and certain products integrate easier with Microsoft or Google products.

 11. Does this have a steep learning curve?